Nagendra1997/mesibo-documentation/livestreaming.md

 *--Just like one-to-one messaging is extended to group-messaging, we are now extending group messaging to group calls--*

-So, for live conferencing and streaming, there is a small addition to these existing API functions and steps
+So, for live conferencing and streaming, there is a small addition to these existing API functions and steps.
   5. Get list of members
   6. Place a call to the group
   7. Connect to each member of the group over voice and video.

 With the same set of APIs you can build and support any type of conferencing and streaming use case that your application demands.
 Example,
 - **Tele-Conferencing**: A many-to-many cast scenario, where you create the group, get a list of participants, publish your own stream for others to subscribe to and you subscribe to other streams simultaneously to build an application like Zoom or Meet.